kumarmohit24011/toDoNote/blueprint.md

 *   **`const` Widgets:** Static widgets are declared as `const` to improve performance.
 *   **Isolated State:** The `Consumer` widget is used to isolate theme-dependent widgets, preventing unnecessary rebuilds of the entire screen.

-## Next Steps

-*   **Firebase Integration:** The next step is to integrate Firebase to enable cloud storage and real-time data synchronization.